What they do

-There are currently no courses in optometry or vision science available in Western Australia.
+The University of Western Australia (UWA) offers a three-year program for a postgraduate Doctor of Optometry at their Crawley Campus in Perth, which includes on-campus teaching and clinical placements.
 Curtin University offers a Bachelor of Science (Human Biology Preclinical) that includes an optometry pathway to the Bachelor of Medical Science (Vision Science) at Flinders University, in South Australia.
 Students study their first year of the optometry stream at Curtin University and complete their final two years at Flinders University.

 You can also complete degree courses in vision science and optometry at universities interstate.
 Contact the interstate universities you are interested in for more information.